gobootler/imdb-search/README.md

 Use the `.eslint` file included in this project to ensure that your code formatting is consistent with our practices.
 Look for linting plugins that support ESLint for whatever your text editior of choice is.

-## *Guidance (what we’d like to see)*
+## *Measurables (what we’d like to see)*

-* Spend time at the start of the project to plan things out
-* At the conclusion of this project, you should have a locally-runnable and production-ready application
 * Please be ready to explain _anything_ and _everything_ - your decision-making process should make sense to us
 * _Every_ line of code should have a purpose
+* Abstract logic into seperate files wherever it makes sense
+* Organize files - repository structure should be easy to follow
-* Don't forget to give consideration to things like:
+* Don't forget to consider things like:
   * environment / configuration variables
   * request validation
   * error handling
-  *
+  * api spec
   * testing
+* We like seeing you use effecient utility methods such as `map`, `filter`, and `reduce`
+* We like seeing you use modern ES6 syntax
+* At the conclusion of this project, you should have a locally-runnable and production-ready application

 ## *Bonus points*